tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * This consists of:

-  * An `address payable public beneficiary` will be used to track the beneficiary of the contract.
+  * An `address payable public beneficiary` to track the beneficiary of the contract.

-  * An `address public highestBidder` will be used to keep track of the address of the current highestBidder.
+  * An `address public highestBidder` to track the address of the current highest bidder.

-  * A `uint public highestBid` will be used to track the current highest bid amount of the highest bidder.
+  * A `uint public highestBid` to track the current highest bid amount of the highest bidder.

-Add a mapping of `addressses` to `uints` to track the pending returns of those that were outbid.
+Add a mapping of `addresses` to `uints` to track the pending returns of those that were outbid.

 ```solidity
     // Allowed withdrawals of previous bids